 What is De Facto Relationship?

-In simple terms, you are in a de facto relationship with your "life partner" if you are not legally married to him/her.
+In simple terms, you are in a de facto relationship (also known as civil partnership or domestic relationship) with your "life partner" if you are not legally married to him/her.

-If you are applying for an Australian visa that requires you to prove your de facto relationship with your partner, one way of doing so is by registering your de facto relationship in Australia.
+If you are applying for an Australian visa that requires you to prove your domestic relationship with your partner, one way of doing so is by registering your domestic relationship in Australia.
 These visas, for example, include an Australian Partner visa, a General Skilled visa, a Student visa, etc.

 But if you have been in a de facto relationship for less than 12 months with your partner, you can overcome the 12-months-de-facto-relationship-requirement by registering your de facto relationship in Australia.
 You can register your relationship in most Australian states.
 You will still need evidence to satisfy the visa/case officer about the genuineness of your de facto relationship.